Snowflake (software): Countermeasures

 Countermeasures believed to be currently in use against Snowflake from Russia include browser fingerprinting Snowflake hosts and then blocking them.
 Censors may also install and use Tor, then block all the IP addresses offered as Snowflake servers.
 Both of these techniques are weakened when there are larger numbers of servers.

 Censors may attempt to block the broker's IP address.
 To circumvent this, the Snowflake client utilizes domain fronting.
 This makes it infeasible for the censor to block a single website without blocking all the other websites hosted on the same cloud service.
-Google and Amazon are examples of such services.
-They host hundreds of thousands of websites.
-Blocking all the servers of one of these major hosts has disruptive side effects.
+Google Cloud Platform and Amazon's AWS are examples of services that host hundreds of thousands of websites.
+Blocking all the servers of one of these major hosts would have disruptive side effects.
 However, the cloud provider can and often does block domain fronting.

 If overseas connections from data centers are allowed, but residential and mobile services are restricted to local connections, then Tor bridges may be secretly and illegally set up in local data centers.
-This has obvious dangers.

-When a country shuts down access to foreign internet connections altogether, essentially cutting the country off from the global internet, Snowflake becomes useless.
-This has been repeatedly done in Iran and some other countries; it is, however, bad for business (in Iran in 2022, the cost was estimated at $37 million US a day), so it is usually only done for short periods.
-When the internet is entirely shut down, peer-to-peer smartphone ad hoc networks have been used, entirely replacing the conventional internet infrastructure; Tor can be used over such networks (see Briar (software)).
+When a state shuts down access to foreign internet connections altogether, essentially cutting the country off from the global internet, Snowflake and other internet anonymity tools are defeated.
+This method has been applied by countries such as Iran, Ethiopia and Belarus, although it can carry a severe negative impact to the economy (in Iran in 2022, the cost was estimated at $37 million US a day), so these interventions are usually restricted to short periods of time.

-Comparison to VPNs

-A simple proxy, like a virtual private network (VPN), has only a single relay.
-This means that the server address of the VPN has to be known to every user, making it easier to block.
-For instance, at the beginning of October 2022, during internet disruptions related to the Mahsa Amini protests, VPNs in Iran would drop connections every few minutes.
-The VPN itself also knows which end-users requested which pages, allowing VPNs to engage in surveillance.
-In some countries, such as Iran, VPNs are illegal and may be government-affiliated.

 Uses

-Snowflake came to be widely discussed online in the first week of October 2022, as a way of combatting internet restrictions in Iran during the Mahsa Amini protests, and a guide in Persian was released.
+Snowflake came to be widely discussed online in the first week of October 2022, as a way of combating internet restrictions in Iran during the Mahsa Amini protests, and a guide in Persian was released.

 In 2022, the Russian government increased efforts to block access to Tor through technical and political means, and the Tor network reported an increase in traffic from Russia using Snowflake.

 Snowflake is integrated into the Tor network.
 Usage of the Tor network is becoming more common in Russia, Belarus, and Iran, as of 2022, as internet censorship in these countries has become more strict.
-It is also used by criminals involved in child pornography, drug trade, terrorism, and money laundering.